dotnet/csharplang/proposals/extensions.md

 - Should we emit implementation methods with speakable names instead, as a disambiguation strategy and also to allow usage from other languages?
+- The metadata format currently doesn't include any modreqs to block other compilers.
+But the spec does mention we would block those scenarios.
+Let's either remove this requirement or update the metadata format.

 ### Add support for more member kinds